brelandr/wedding-party-rsvp/readme.txt

 Wedding Party RSVP is a streamlined solution for managing wedding guest lists and RSVPs directly inside WordPress.

+== Screenshots ==

+1. This is the main page where a user enters the invite ID or Party ID (Styled using elementor)
+2. This shows how the widget looks on the frontend after entering Party ID or Invite ID.
+3. This is the Main Admin Page
+4. Main Settings Page
+5. Email Invite Page
+6. Shortcode
+7. SMS Invite page

 Key Features (Free Version):

 Guest Management: Add, edit, and delete unlimited guests.